nleroy917/dissertation/sections/nlp-background/transformers.typ

 A key thing to note is that in self-attention, each word can attend to all other words in the sequence, allowing the model to capture complex dependencies and relationships between words regardless of their positions.
 This is in contrast to RNNs, where the influence of earlier words can diminish over time due to the sequential processing.

-While powerful, the self-attention mechanism can be computationally intensive, especially for long sequences, as it requires computing attention scores for all pairs of words.
+While powerful, the self-attention mechanism is computationally intensive, especially for long sequences, as it requires computing attention scores for all pairs of words.
 This leads to $O(n^2)$ complexity, where $n$ is the length of the input sequence.

 This complexity resulted in difficulties when scaling up transformers to very long sequences, such as entire documents or whole genomic region sets.
 To address this, various modifications and optimizations have been proposed, such as sparse attention mechanisms, which limit the number of words each word can attend to, and hierarchical transformers, which process sequences at multiple levels of granularity.